For use with 4.4.8+

 This Deployment Strategy can be modified to support smaller deployments and/or to provide data persistence.
 This is useful if you do not want to allocate a large amount of resources to the installation, or if you would prefer to maintain data generated a trial/proof of concept period in the event that your organization decides to deploy Codecov permanently.

-The following modifications will guarantee data persistence in the event that Codecov Enterprise's underlying server fails.
+The following modifications will guarantee data persistence in the event that Codecov Self-Hosted's underlying server fails.
 However, this deployment provides no high availability guarantee, and it is recommended to use a different deployment to support that use case.

-It is possible to use this deployment with cloud services in order to guarantee data persistence in the event of a loss of the underlying server running Codecov Enterprise.
+It is possible to use this deployment with cloud services in order to guarantee data persistence in the event of a loss of the underlying server running Codecov Self-Hosted.
 To do this the implementer must:

 - Create a Postgres 10 database in their cloud provider (e.g., RDS, Google Cloud SQL)